dexDev/dexAPI/README.md

 ## GetPairDepth

-Get pair depth given the trade pair id and the depth size.
+Get the depth data of a trading pair.

 **Request** `GET /v1/depth/:pairId/:size`